Ethan826/flashbangsplat-blog/resources/templates/md/pages/about.md

 at the back, which I would faithfully type into our MS-DOS computer.
-In high school, I took AP Computer Science and (previewing both my programming and lawyering skills), wrote a TI-83 program that did the quadratic formula, returning the simplified roots---an approach that the teacher had not thought to ban.
+In high school, I took AP Computer Science and (previewing both my programming and lawyering skills), wrote a TI-83 program that did the quadratic formula for me in my math class, returning the simplified roots—an approach that the teacher had not thought to ban.
 During college, I watched ZDTV religiously and took particular interest in the technologies used in airliners.
 As a flight instructor I wrote my own website in Notepad.
 And in law school, I worked on the Journal of Law and Technology.

 As a lawyer, I did as much to pretend I was a programmer as I could.
 My work-issued laptop crawled, so I partitioned it and did most of my work